Judy Blume

-Biography

-Early life
+Early life and education

-Blume was born Judith Sussman on February 12, 1938, and raised in Elizabeth, New Jersey, the daughter of homemaker Esther Sussman (née Rosenfeld) and dentist Rudolph Sussman.
+Blume was born Judith Marcia Sussman on February 12, 1938, and raised in Elizabeth, New Jersey in a Jewish family, the daughter of homemaker Esther Sussman (née Rosenfeld) and dentist Rudolph Sussman.
 She has a brother, David, who is five years older.
-Her family is Jewish.
+Blume described her upbringing as culturally rather than religiously Jewish.

 Blume witnessed hardships and death throughout her childhood.
 When she was in third grade, Blume's older brother had a kidney infection that led Blume, her brother, and her mother to temporarily move to Miami Beach to help him recover for two years.
-Blume's father stayed behind to continue working.
+Blume's father stayed behind to continue working but flew to Florida monthly to visit the family.
 Additionally, in 1951 and 1952, there were three airplane crashes in her hometown of Elizabeth (1951 Miami Airlines C-46 crash, American Airlines Flight 6780, and National Airlines Flight 101).
-121 people died in these crashes, and Blume's father, who was a dentist, helped to identify the unrecognizable remains.
-Blume says she "buried" these memories until she began writing her 2015 novel In the Unlikely Event, the plot of which revolves around the crashes.
-Throughout her childhood, Blume participated in many creative activities such as dance and piano.
-Blume describes her love of reading as a trait passed on by her parents.
-She has recalled spending much of her childhood creating stories in her head.
-Despite the love of stories, as a child Blume did not dream of being a writer.
+A total of 121 people died in these crashes, and Blume's father, who was a dentist, helped to identify the unrecognizable remains.
+Blume says that she "buried" these memories until she began writing her 2015 novel In the Unlikely Event, the plot of which revolves around the crashes.

+Throughout her childhood, Blume was actively involved in many creative activities such as dance and piano.
+Blume has recalled spending much of her childhood creating stories in her head.
+Despite the love of stories, Blume did not dream of being a writer growing up as middle-class white women like her were encouraged to marry and have children.

-Blume graduated from the all-girls' Battin High School in 1956, then enrolled in Boston University.
-A few weeks into the first semester, she was diagnosed with mononucleosis and took a brief leave from school.
-In 1959, Blume's father died.
-Later that same year, on August 15, 1959, she married lawyer John M. Blume, whom she had met while a student at New York University.
-She graduated from New York University in 1961 with a bachelor's degree in Education.
+She graduated from the all-girls' Battin High School in 1956 and enrolled in Boston University.
+A few weeks into the first semester, she was diagnosed with mononucleosis and took a leave from school.
+She later transferred to New York University, where she lived in a dormitory on Washington Square Park.
+In 1959, Blume's father died suddenly of a heart attack.
+One month after her father's death, on August 15, 1959, she married lawyer John M. Blume, whom she had met through college friends.
+Blume graduated from New York University in 1961 with a bachelor's degree in early education.
+The Blumes lived in New York City prior to having children.

-Adult life

-After college, Blume gave birth to daughter Randy Lee Blume in 1961 and became a homemaker.
-In 1963, her son Lawrence Andrew Blume was born.
-Blume began writing when her children began nursery school.
-John M. Blume and Judy Blume were divorced in 1975.
-(John M. Blume later died on September 20, 2020.)
-Shortly after her separation, she met Thomas A. Kitchens, a physicist.
-The couple married in 1976, and moved to Los Alamos, New Mexico for two years for Kitchens' work.
-They divorced in 1978.

-A few years later, a mutual friend introduced her to George Cooper, a former law professor turned non-fiction writer.
-Blume and Cooper were married in 1987.
-Cooper has one daughter from a previous marriage, Amanda, to whom Blume is very close.